- Asparagus Odor Detection

 I later arrived at the Commune—it seemed as though several hours had past, or least the night had turned to morning.
 The sensation in my back had vanished, though I knew the jellyfish was indeed part of me, that we were one creature now.
 The icy streets of the fishing village slipped from my memory, and were replaced with the steamy interior of the Commune.
 It was a large space with the air of an upscale health food store.
 Pungent and sweet smells wafted about, mixing with the body heat of tens, possibly hundreds of people.
 They were all arranged in groups, camped on the floor or on low, soft furniture.
 They dressed either in long flowing colorful clothes, or very little clothes.
 Their hair was long and unkempt, matted and thick, or either very clean cut.
 They were also much younger than me.

-He appeared out of thin air, and came right to me, as though we had made an appointment.
+Then, the man I had traveled to see, appeared out of thin air, and came right to me, as though we had made an appointment.
 No one else moved when he arrived, as though they too had appointments and would simply wait their turn with him.
 He was just as I had imagined: thin, narrow-waist and hips, bony almost, though sinewy and rugged.
 Only the top of his fuzzy hairline showed, the rest of his ropy hair was tucked up into his striped tam, which rose off the crown of his head like an elongated skull.
 He wore a green soccer jersey.
 Here he was, Bob, en carne viva.

 I told him everything.
 About the fishing and the jellyfish.
 He listened with care, and didn’t say much.
 When I finished pouring myself out to him, he said with dignified equanimity, that, yes, it is part of me, that that’s what jobs do.
 They stay with you and you cannot separate yourself from them.
 They are you, the way the jellyfish is now stuck on your back for good.